 - vegan bacon, pan fried until crispy

-- 8 sandwich rolls, homemade or store bought
+- 8 sandwich rolls, homemade

 - Roast the poblanos: Do this over a gas flame until the skins have blackened and burnt all over, or do this under the broiler, turning every few minutes until you achieve the same blackening and burning of the skin.
 Place in a heat safe bowl, cover, and let cool.
 Once cool, peel off the blackened skin and remove the seeds and stem.
 Slice the poblanos into thin strips.
 Set aside.